OmarJabri7/Cycle_Buddy/README.md

 ### Sensors:
 * [Hall sensor](https://www.amazon.co.uk/AZDelivery-Linear-Magnetic-Sensor-Arduino/dp/B07DPVTKBB/ref=sr_1_4_sspa?dchild=1&keywords=Hall+Effect+Sensor&qid=1618406619&sr=8-4-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEyV1lEMzJNSUE5S1A4JmVuY3J5cHRlZElkPUEwMjc5ODE1MTI4TUc5SFI1R0gxUSZlbmNyeXB0ZWRBZElkPUEwMDIzNjQwMTkzSk03UDI4WFdROSZ3aWRnZXROYW1lPXNwX2F0ZiZhY3Rpb249Y2xpY2tSZWRpcmVjdCZkb05vdExvZ0NsaWNrPXRydWU=) (￡4.49, **1** is needed)

   ​	We use a hall sensor to detect the velocity of the bike.
-The theory is to put the magnets On the axle of the bicycle wheel.
+The theory is to put the magnets on the axle of the bicycle wheel.
 Make sure the hall sensor is close to magnets enough so that it can detect the magnetic field when the bike runs.
+Hence estimating the bike's velocity from the rotations of the wheel.

 * [Ultrasonic sensor](https://www.amazon.co.uk/HC-SR04-Ultrasonic-Distance-Measuring-Arduino/dp/B01DM8MRTS/ref=sr_1_7?dchild=1&keywords=Ultrasonic+Sensor&qid=1618407336&sr=8-7)（￡3.99,  **1** is needed)

   ​	The Ultrasonic sensor is to detect the distance between the bicycle and car.
-Besides, according to the velocity of the bicycle, it can calculate the velocity of the car.
+Alongside, calculating the velocity of the incoming car by differentiating its position.

 * [Pi camera](https://www.amazon.co.uk/dp/B07XBKC6H7/ref=cm_sw_r_u_apa_glt_fabc_74TKMY2AH1HFZ4SVKC7J) （￡10.99, **1** is needed)

-  ​	The Pi camera is to capture the picture of the car, especially capture the license plate number of the car.
-We find a feasible location for the Pi camera so that the
+  ​	The Pi camera is used to capture the picture of the car plate.
+We found a feasible location for the Pi camera so that it has a strategic point to always capture a clear view of the plate number.

 ### Other auxiliary tools :